Hugh E. Wilson

 Hugh Edward "Gob" Wilson II (January 14, 1899 – April 6, 1962) was an American college football and college baseball coach at Louisiana Tech University and a college basketball coach at Louisiana State University.

-Wilson was an alumnus of the University of Michigan, where he played as an lineman for Hall of Fame Coach Fielding H. Yost's Michigan Wolverines football team from 1918 to 1921.
+Wilson was an alumnus of the University of Michigan, where he played as a lineman for Hall of Fame Coach Fielding H. Yost's Michigan Wolverines football team from 1918 to 1921.
 He died in Ann Arbor, Michigan in 1962.